 After dinner, we spent more time relaxing in our private hot spring tub.
 The resort offers public baths if you are interested in a more traditional experience, but we didn’t try them out.

-Our one-night stay quickly came to an end.
+Our one-night stay came to a quick end.
 Everything about the ryokan was completely relaxing.
 The overall experience was top-notch, from the fantastic room to the impeccable service.
 It was the perfect relaxing getaway in the middle of a busy trip.
-We definitely would return to stay again!
+We already returned once, and would definitely return again!

 …